dcunited001/dcunited001.github.io/_posts/2017-09-21-speed-of-thought-illusion-of-separation.md

 datum representations.
 In some cases, when information itself is lost, it can be later reconstituted and repersisted from its parts.

-People respond in different ways to datums, raising from traits such as virility or vociferousness.
+People respond in different ways to datums, arising from traits such as virility or vociferousness.
 These aspects drive expansion in the datums' lineage of iotas, which are seeded into hosts.
 The more expansive the distribution of iotas and the more frequently they're